SiftLogic/erlcsv/README.md

 erlcsv
 ======

-`erlcsv` is a csv parser in Erlang.
+`erlcsv` is a csv parser and row formatter in Erlang.
 Its main advantage is that it allows for working on a stream and as such doesn't need to keep the whole file in memory.